Testing for Herpes

 Blood tests

 Commercial blood tests and over the counter testing kits specific for HSV-1 and HSV-2 antibodies are available but are not recommended for use in the general population as a routine screen.
 The blood test has many limitations and doesn't necessarily provide information that is helpful in management of the infection.
 The time taken to develop antibodies is usually 2-6 weeks after infection, but it may be up to 6 months and flase positives and false negatives can occur in these tests.
 The blood test is also unable to tell you the site of the infection, or how long you have had HSV for.
-Multiple studies have concluded that blood serology for screening causes more ham than good.
+Multiple studies have concluded that blood serology for screening causes more harm than good.